 Chemotherapy - drinking water safely; Immunosuppression - drinking water safely; Low white blood cell count - drinking water safely; Neutropenia - drinking water safely

-Centers for Disease Control and Prevention.
-A guide to drinking water treatment technologies for household use.
-Updated March 14, 2014. www.cdc.gov/healthywater/drinking/travel/household_water_treatment.html.
-Accessed March 20, 2016.
+Centers for Disease Control and Prevention website.
+A guide to drinking water treatment technologies for household use. www.cdc.gov/healthywater/drinking/home-water-treatment/household_water_treatment.html.
+Updated August 4, 2020.
+Accessed July 1, 2022.

 - Abdominal radiation - discharge